Xavier Bettel

-Xavier Bettel ([ˈksɑvieː ˈbətəl]; born 3 March 1973) is a Luxembourger lawyer and politician serving as Prime Minister of Luxembourg since 2013.
-He was previously a member of the Chamber of Deputies (1999–2013) and Mayor of Luxembourg City (2011–2013).
+Xavier Bettel ([ˈksɑvieː ˈbətəl]; born 3 March 1973) is a Luxembourgish lawyer and politician who serves as the deputy prime minister of Luxembourg and as the minister for Foreign Affairs since 2023.
+He served as the prime minister of Luxembourg from 2013 to 2023.
+He was a member of the Chamber of Deputies from 1999 to 2013 and mayor of Luxembourg City from 2011 to 2013.

 Bettel is a member of the Democratic Party (DP).
-Following the 2013 general election, he took office as Prime Minister and succeeded Jean-Claude Juncker of the Christian Social People's Party (CSV).
-Bettel became the first openly gay prime minister in the world to be reelected for a second term in 2018, when his mandate was renewed.
+Following the 2013 general election, he took office as prime minister and succeeded Jean-Claude Juncker of the Christian Social People's Party (CSV).
+Bettel was the youngest ever prime minister, taking office at the age of 40.
+He also became the first openly gay prime minister in the world to serve a second term in 2018, when his mandate was renewed.

+He was appointed deputy prime minister in 2023 in the Frieden-Bettel Government.
+He received the most personal votes in the 2023 elections and is frequently ranked as the most popular politician in the country, with an approval rating of 79% as of a June 2025 poll.

 Early life

-Bettel was born on 3 March 1973 in Luxembourg City.
-His father, Claude Bettel, was a wine merchant.
-Bettel said he has an Orthodox Russian grandfather and a Polish-Jewish grandfather, while his parents were Catholics.
-His mother Aniela is a grandniece of the Russian composer Sergei Rachmaninoff.
+Bettel was born on 3 March 1973 in the Luxembourg City quarter of Bonnevoie and grew up in Roeser.
+His father, Claude Bettel (1939-1999), was a French transport entrepreneur of Luxembourgish origin who moved to Luxembourg in 1971, eventually joining the DP and becoming a member of the Luxembourgish National Council for Foreigners.
+Bettel has said he has an Orthodox Russian grandfather and a Polish-Jewish grandfather, while his parents were Catholics.
+He also has Moldovan roots.
+His mother Aniela, daughter of Maurice Spiro (1892-1988) and Vera Rachmaninoff (1912-1997), is a granddaughter of Arkady Rachmaninoff, younger brother of the Russian composer Sergei Rachmaninoff.

 After completing his secondary school studies at Lycée Hélène Boucher in Thionville, Bettel obtained a master's degree in Public and European Law and a DEA in Political Science and Public Law from Nancy 2 University in Nancy, France.
 He also studied maritime law as well as canon law at Aristotle University in Thessaloniki, Greece, where he was studying thanks to the Erasmus Programme.
+Bettel joined the DP in 1988 at age 15, and became the president of the party's youth wing in 1993.

-For four years in the early 2000s he hosted Sonndes em 8, a weekly talkshow, on the now-defunct private T.TV television network.
-In 2017, he also received an Honorary doctorate from Sacred Heart University Luxembourg.
+For four years in the early 2000s, he hosted Sonndes em 8, a weekly talkshow, on the now-defunct private T.TV television network.
+In 2017, he also received an honorary doctorate from Sacred Heart University Luxembourg.